Fergany3360/ManPower/manpower_prd_complete.md

 **Description**: Interactive learning platform with AI-generated content, scenarios, and personalized learning paths.

 **Acceptance Criteria:**
-- ✅ 14-hour curriculum divided into digestible modules
+- ✅ 12-hour curriculum divided into digestible modules
 - ✅ AI-generated scenario-based questions
 - ✅ Adaptive learning based on performance
 - ✅ Progress tracking with visual indicators
 - ✅ Mobile-responsive design for on-the-go learning
+- ✅ All in Arabic by default, and biligual Arabic-Eglish.

 **Technical Requirements:**
 - LMS architecture with course progression tracking